Configuring Web Synchronization

 If servers in the replication topology are behind a firewall, you might need to open ports in the firewall to enable Web synchronization.

-The Subscriber computer connects to the computer that is running IIS over HTTPS using SSL, which is typically configured to use port 443.
-SQL Server Compact 3.5 SP2 Subscribers can also connect over HTTP, which is typically configured to use port 80.
+- The Subscriber connects to the computer that is running IIS over HTTPS using SSL, which is typically configured to use port 443.
+SQL Server Compact Edition (SQL Server 2005 Compact Edition) Subscribers can also connect over HTTP, which is typically configured to use port 80.

-If the computer running IIS is separated from the Distributor by a firewall and an FTP share is used for snapshot delivery, the ports used for FTP must be opened.
+- If the computer that is running IIS is separated from the Distributor by a firewall and an FTP share is used for snapshot delivery, the ports used for FTP must be opened.
 For more information, see Transferring Snapshots Through FTP.

 Opening ports in your firewall can leave your server exposed to malicious attacks.
 Make sure that you understand firewall systems before you open ports.
 For more information, see Security Considerations for a SQL Server Installation.